Brightmd/letsrenew/README.md

 environment issues to worry about, such as would normally accompany a cron job.

-`letsrenew` relies on AWS Route53 for answering challenges.
+`letsrenew` can use AWS Route53 for answering challenges.
 You must have an AWS account configured to make the appropriate changes.
 A section of this document details the permissions you will need.